Vaccinium corymbosum: Cultivars

 The cultivars Duke and Spartan have gained the Royal Horticultural Society's Award of Garden Merit.

 Southern highbush blueberry

-Some named Southern highbush blueberry are hybridized forms derived from crosses between V. corymbosum and V. darrowii, a native of the Southeastern U.S. These hybrids and other cultivars of V. darrowii (Southern highbush blueberry) have been developed for cultivation in warm southern and western regions of North America.
+Some plants named southern highbush blueberry are hybridized forms derived from crosses between V. corymbosum and V. darrowii, a native of the Southeastern US.
+These hybrids and other cultivars of V. darrowii (southern highbush blueberry) have been developed for cultivation in warm southern and western regions of North America.